Subject and Verb Agreement Exercise

 1. Confusion with plural forms

-Words that seem plural but are actually singular can cause problems.
+Words that seem plural but are singular can cause problems.
 For instance, mathematics and news are singular:

 Mathematics is a tough subject.